 SUFI provides an integrated hub that sustainably manages the urban energy-water-food nexus in an era of climate change.

-While the SUFI is an effort to increase urban environmental resilience in the face of climate change, it has many additional economic and social benefits that improve a community’s collective Triple Bottom Line.
+While SUFI is an effort to increase urban environmental resilience, it has many additional benefits that improve a community’s collective economic, environmental and social resilience.

 What actions do you propose?

 The amount of food produced globally has steadily increased over the past several decades.
 Unfortunately, this has been accompanied by an increase in energy intensity, water usage and GHG emissions.
 While the global food system is a significant contributor to climate change, it is also especially vulnerable to its impacts, making the problem especially challenging.
 We propose to address this challenge with an initiative to deploy integrated urban farms, or Hubs, that use fewer resources and generate fewer impacts than food systems in place today.

 SUFI Integrated Hub.
 The components of a Hub leverage existing, proven technology, tools, practices and know-how related to urban agriculture, hydroponics, energy efficiency (EE), renewable energy (RE), and the circular economy.
 We combine these elements into an integrated model that delivers environmental, economic and social benefits.
 Figure 1 depicts a notional model of a Hub incorporating three key elements: CEA, RE/EE and Building Reuse.

 The concept of a Hub is largely modular by design as the application of some technologies is determined by site specific conditions, but always comprises three main components:

 CEA.
 We focus on CEA, namely indoor hydroponics, because it offers several advantages over traditional land-based agriculture.
 For a given food productivity level, hydroponics:

 - Requires 1/8th of the land as denser plantings generate higher yields in shorter cycles.

 - Uses 90% less water (and thus less energy to produce and pump that water).

 - Extends the growing season to year round.